 Cape Solander is an exposed location subject to substantial wind and salt spray, and the materials were chosen to be more resilient to the corrosive environment.

-The project improves visitor access and safety by constructing a new whale watching platform with larger viewing areas, better pedestrian access and new interpretation.
-We are also improving the parking areas and safety barriers and providing a new footpath from the parking area to the whale watching platform.
+The new whale watching infrastructure is now complete.
+We have improved visitor access and safety by constructing a new accessible whale watching platform with larger viewing areas, better pedestrian access and new interpretation.
+We have also improved the parking areas and safety barriers and provided a new footpath from the parking area to the whale watching platform.

 The project complements and promotes the scenic values of the national park and is consistent with the National Heritage listing of the site.